JSBmanD/docs/pages/integrations/google-firebase.md

 - SAN attribution support, for Google UAC (no deep linking) and Facebook App Install (not so reliable deferred deep links), the Firebase installs would miss the attribution data.

-	!!! warning "NOTE"
+	[block:callout]
+{
+  "type": "warning",
+  "title": "NOTE",
-		Please ensure you’ve reviewed your agreements with any ad network (for example Facebook, Snap and Twitter) to ensure your handling of attribution data and use of third party analytics tools is in compliance.
+  "body": "Please ensure you’ve reviewed your agreements with any ad network (for example Facebook, Snap and Twitter) to ensure your handling of attribution data and use of third party analytics tools is in compliance."
+}
+[/block]

 - As per your account settings, it may be the case where the Fingerprinting attribution is disabled.
 This means that the deep link will return the link data, but no attribution data will be recorded at Branch’s end.
 If this is the case (ensure to check with your Account Manager or support@branch.io).